 Here we only mention definite mistakes and misprints, and also provide some clarification about the photograph below.

 Page 19.
-Meitner was three years younger than Steinitz, not slightly older as our page carelessly states, and he was not born in 1838.
-Meitner's birth date, according to Ehn in his book (page 98) was 24 August 1839.
+Meitner was three years younger than Steinitz, not slightly older.
+His birth date, according to Ehn in his book about Viennese chess (page 98) was 24 August 1839.
 (Thanks to Jason Radley for noticing the error and supplying some of the other corrections on this page.)

 Page 49, Game 49.
 The date of publication in the I.L.N. was 27 June 1863, not 1862, so The Era of 22 February 1863 was the first publication so far as we are aware.

 Page 57, Game 65.
 Black's 29th move should be Rf6 but the book has an unfortunate typo, f6, which is obviously wrong because White's pawn on g7 was attacking the rook on f8.

 Page 84.
 NOT "Steinitz-Paulsen match" (there never was one) but Anderssen-Paulsen match.
-Also, Fabrizio Zavatarelli, who was done research into Dr. W.J.
+Also, Fabrizio Zavatarelli, who has done research into Dr. W.J.
 Wilson of Clay Cross, has discovered his date of birth: 29 December 1834.
 He will probably provide his evidence in a future publication which is still work in progress.